aws-ia/terraform-aws-rds-aurora/README.md

    - For an existing VPC, use `cd deploy/existing_vpc`.

-7. To perform local execution, do the following:
+7. To perform operations locally, do the following:

    a.
 Initialize the deploy directory.
 Run `terraform init`.

    b.
 Start a Terraform run using the configuration files in your deploy directory.
 Run `terraform apply`.

-8. To perform remote execution using Terraform Cloud, see
+8. To perform remotely using Terraform Cloud, see ....